second-state/runw/docs/examples/simple_wasi_app.md

 ## Prerequisites

+> If you simply want a wasm bytecode file to test as a container image, you can skip the building process and just [download the wasm file here](https://github.com/second-state/wasm-learning/blob/master/ssvm/wasi/wasi_example_main.wasm).

-If you have not done so already, follow these simple instructions to [install Rust, Node.js, wasmedge, and ssvmup](https://www.secondstate.io/articles/setup-rust-nodejs/).
+If you have not done so already, follow these simple instructions to [install Rust and rustwasmc](https://www.secondstate.io/articles/rustwasmc/) toolchain.

 ## Download example code